porscheinformatik/pnet-data-api/README.md

 ## Paging

-The result of each request is paged, that means that it splits the result into multiple pages.
+The result of each request is paged, that means, that it splits the result into multiple pages.
 You can add the desired page size to each request (`pp` parameter), but the server may reduce it, if it is too large.
 Currently, each page is limited to, at most, 100 items.

 You can request subsequent pages by adding a page (`p`) parameter, but the rest of the request must be exactly the same (otherwise you may miss some items).